salesforcecli/sfdx-cli/README.md

 ## Development

-If you are an Salesforce T&P employee, please see also the internal [developer documentation](./DEVELOPER.md).
+If you are a Salesforce T&P employee, please see also the internal [developer documentation](./DEVELOPER.md).